-20.1 Categories of financial instruments (cont'd)
+21.1 Categories of financial instruments (cont'd)

-All financial assets are categorised as loans and receivables, except for other receivables amounting to RM184,502 at 1 January 2011, which were categorised as derivative held for trading at fair value through profit or loss.
-All financial liabilities are categorised as financial liabilities measured at amortised cost except for other payables amounting to RM39,501 at 31 December 2011, which were categorised as derivative held for trading at fair value through profit or loss.
+All financial assets are categorised as loans and receivables, except for trade and other receivables amounting to RM10,146 (2012: nil), which were categorised as derivative held for trading at fair value through profit or loss.
+All financial liabilities are categorised as financial liabilities measured at amortised cost.

-20.2 Net gains and losses arising from financial instruments
+21.2 Net gains and losses arising from financial instruments